thomasloven/hass-browser_mod/README.md

 anywhere in your lovelace configuration.

 The player card also displays the `entityID`.
-Click it to select, so you can copy it.
+Click it to change it.

 ![browser-player](https://user-images.githubusercontent.com/1299821/60288980-a4d07a80-9915-11e9-88ba-e078a3aa24f4.png)